PhilippHee/CoinpaprikaAPI-ESP8266-Display/README.md

     - 2x 3.5mm length (for the display)
     - 2x 5mm length (for the circuit board)

-Assembled, the "Crypto Ticker" looks like this
+Assembled, the "Crypto Ticker" looks like this:

 ![crypto_ticker](https://user-images.githubusercontent.com/81238678/115126510-cd84a100-9fcf-11eb-881d-0415081a4e98.jpg)